-Country : South Africa
+Country/Region : South Africa

 Nelson Rolihlahla Mandela was the first black president of South Africa.
 On April 27th, 1994, South Africa’s first free election was held and won by Nelson Mandela and his African National Congress (ANC) Party.
 Also, they formed a coalition as “national unity” with de Klerk’s National Party and the Zulus’ Inkatha Freedom Party.
 On May 10th, 1994, Mandela was inaugurated as the first black president of South Africa in a ceremony attended by numerous international dignitaries at the Union Buildings, Pretoria.